Are you going to judge that movie based on the trailer? That's such Trailer Talk!

 Check out this weekly round up of opinions on our featured movie's trailer from some of the hottest talents in entertainment, sports, and music.

-This week we take a look at Captain America: The First Avenger.
+This week we take a look at Rise of the Planet of the Apes.

-Besides getting the opinions of the people above, we also surveyed 100 people who were waiting for the midnight premiere of Harry Potter Thursday night.
+Besides getting the opinions of the people above, we also surveyed 100 people at a movie gallery in Los Angeles, CA.